rayjohnson/orch/README.md

         ...
 ```

-Lower level definitions of an env var will supeceed higher level version.
+Lower level definitions of an env var will superceed a higher level version.
 That is if you specify an env value in the *marathon_spec* or *chronos_spec* level it will override anything set at the *app* or *orch* level.
 ### Yaml anchors and aliases

 The nice thing about using Yaml as the spec format is the ability to use Yaml's anchors (&) and alias (*) syntax.
 This allows you to specify sections of your configuration that can be reused across multiple jobs.
 Typically if you have a job for multiple deployment environments you what them all to have the same spec - except perhaps override one or two things.
 (Like an envionment value or the docker image.)